mlagisz/survey_EcoEvo_societies_DEI/README.md

 We expect that our findings will contribute to culture change fostering more equitable and open science.

 ## 💎 Team
 We have an diverse and open team of early- and mid-career researchers contributing to this project.
-We may still accept new contributors from traditionally underrepresented and marginalized groups in research (please inquire).
+We warmly encourage contributors from traditionally underrepresented and marginalised groups in research.

+Currently, the team is finalised and we no longer accept new contributors.
+Please get in touch if you are interested in contributing to our future projects.

 ## 💛 Contributing
 Overall, when you work with us: